Japanese Lifestyle

 Menko card game

 Any card game should be a mind game.
-It is for the strategies upper head of the opponents, and it is a common rule, right?
+It is how to gain better strategies than an opponent, and it is a common rule, right?

-However, Japan has a card game that uses our physical power, smashing!
+However, Japan has a card game with our physical power, smashing!

 Do you want to know more?
 Please take a look here!